ebtc-protocol/ebtc/packages/contracts/test-report.md

     Without proxy
-      ✓ addColl(): reverts when top-up would leave cdp with ICR < MCR (278ms) ✓ addColl(): Increases the activePool ETH and raw ether balance by correct amount (203ms) ✓ addColl(), active Trove: adds the correct collateral amount to the Trove (194ms) ✓ addColl(), active Trove: Trove is in sortedList before and after (213ms) ✓ addColl(), active Trove: updates the stake and updates the total stakes (225ms) ✓ addColl(), active Trove: applies pending rewards and updates user's L_ETH, L_EBTCDebt snapshots (736ms) ✓ addColl(), reverts if cdp is non-existent or closed (831ms) ✓ addColl(): can add collateral in Recovery Mode (252ms) ✓ withdrawColl(): reverts when withdrawal would leave cdp with ICR < MCR (349ms)
+      ✓ addColl(): reverts when top-up would leave cdp with ICR < MCR (278ms) ✓ addColl(): Increases the activePool ETH and raw ether balance by correct amount (203ms) ✓ addColl(), active Cdp: adds the correct collateral amount to the Cdp (194ms) ✓ addColl(), active Cdp: Cdp is in sortedList before and after (213ms) ✓ addColl(), active Cdp: updates the stake and updates the total stakes (225ms) ✓ addColl(), active Cdp: applies pending rewards and updates user's L_ETH, L_EBTCDebt snapshots (736ms) ✓ addColl(), reverts if cdp is non-existent or closed (831ms) ✓ addColl(): can add collateral in Recovery Mode (252ms) ✓ withdrawColl(): reverts when withdrawal would leave cdp with ICR < MCR (349ms)